jabezclarke/hello-world/README.md

 # hello-world
 Just following along with the guide

-okay.. im an accountant.. trying to make my life easier with code.
+im an accountant.. trying to make my life easier with code.